 Cell Phones/Electronic Devices

-In a nutshell, cell phones and other electronic devices are not allowed at camp*.
-The reasons for not allowing cell phones are many and pertain to both the intent of Leadership Dynamics as well as safety and privacy issues.
+In a nutshell, cell phones and other electronic devices are now being allowed at camp, but only accessible to students at designated times*.
+The reasons for not allowing access to cell phones 24/7 are many and pertain to both the intent of Leadership Dynamics as well as safety and privacy issues.
 First off, Leadership Dynamics camp is the equivalent of one semester of class at BHS.
 We do not allow the use of cell phones in class at Badger and we do not allow them at camp.
-Since every hour of time the students are at camp they are supervised, and as such are in class, cell phone usage is not allowed, even at night.
-Furthermore, since students are sleeping in classrooms which act as both sleeping quarters and changing areas, the use of cell phones, is not allowed for the same reasons they are not allowed in the locker rooms during the school year.
+Since every hour of time the students are at camp they are supervised, and as such are in class, cell phone usage will only be allowed at particular times of the day.
+Furthermore, since students are sleeping in classrooms which act as both sleeping quarters and changing areas, the use of cell phones in this area, is not allowed for the same reasons they are not allowed in the locker rooms during the school year.
 Lastly, and perhaps most importantly, Leadership camp is intended to be a time when students can grow individually and become part of a team, calling, texting, or using electronic devices during activities, meals, or in rooms at night isolates students from their team and diminishes the Leadership Dynamics experience.

-PLEASE do not bring a cell phone or other electronic device to camp.
-Students who are caught with these items not only are breaking the rules, they are undermining the trust of their instructors and teammates.
+PLEASE do not bring a cell phone or other electronic device to camp with the idea that it will be accessible at all times.
+Students who are caught with these items outside of designated times are not only are breaking the rules, but they are also undermining the trust of their instructors and teammates.
 It is expected that students attending camp will have the integrity to follow and obey the rules and procedures, if you do not feel you can abide by these rules you should reconsider attending Leadership Dynamics.

 * LD 2 will be sponsoring a car wash during their week of camp.
 A cell phone will be helpful in contacting friends and family to invite them to the car wash.
 LD 2 students who bring their cell phones will have them safely and securely stored by the LD staff during the week.